 Located at the center of the Eastern Corridor region, Eastern Corridor Segments II and III extend between the Red Bank Corridor (Segment I) and the I-275/SR 32 interchange in the Eastgate area of Clermont County (Segment IV).
 They also include US 50/Wooster Pike, SR 125 (Beechmont Levee), and SR 32.

-Previous recommendations for transportation improvements through this area (as outlined in the Tier 1 Record of Decision) focused on shifting the western end of SR 32 from where it currently stops at SR 125 (Beechmont Avenue) to a new, direct connection with US 50 (Columbia Parkway) and the Red Bank corridor.
-After completing in-depth studies to better define the proposed project, identify possible new alignments and related environmental and cultural impacts and gather public input, ODOT determined that relocating the roadway through the Little Miami River valley is not a feasible option due to potentially significant environmental impacts and construction costs.
+Previous recommendations for transportation improvements through this area focused on relocating SR 32 from where it currently meets SR 125 (Beechmont Levee) to create a new, direct connection with US 50 (Columbia Parkway) and the Red Bank corridor.
+After reviewing the results of in-depth studies, ODOT determined that relocating the roadway through the Little Miami River valley is not currently feasible due to potentially significant environmental impacts, and high construction costs.

 In 2017, ODOT completed a Transportation Needs Analysis for Eastern Corridor Segments II and III that used technical studies and public input to re-examine and reprioritize transportation needs and priorities within the study area.
 Throughout 2018, ODOT worked closely with multiple Advisory Committees made up of local community representatives, planners, and interest group members to develop and evaluate possible solutions for the needs identified in the report.
 Recommendations stemming from these efforts can be found in the 2019 Conceptual Alternatives Implementation Plan.